stadium-software/repeater-datagrid/README.md

 ```

 ## RepeaterDataGridSetData Global Script
+Use this to assign data to the DataGrid

 1. Create a Global Script called "RepeaterDataGridSetData"
 2. Add the input parameters below to the Global Script
    1. Append